Methylparaben

-Methylparaben, also methyl paraben, one of the parabens, is a preservative with the chemical formula CH3(C6H4(OH)COO).
+Methylparaben (methyl paraben) one of the parabens, is a preservative with the chemical formula CH3O2CC6H4OH.
 It is the methyl ester of p-hydroxybenzoic acid.
+Several related esters are known (ethyl-, propyl-, butylparaben).
+Together they are the most common preservatives in cosmetics and foods.
+Among their advantages, parabens are inexpensive, colorless, stable, odorless, and readily biodegraded.

 Natural occurrences

 Methylparaben serves as a pheromone for a variety of insects and is a component of queen mandibular pheromone.

 It is a pheromone in wolves produced during estrus associated with the behavior of alpha male wolves preventing other males from mounting females in heat.

 Uses

 Methylparaben is an anti-fungal agent often used in a variety of cosmetics and personal-care products.
 It is also used as a food preservative and has the E number E218.

 Methylparaben is commonly used as a fungicide in Drosophila food media at 0.1%.
 To Drosophila, methylparaben is toxic at higher concentrations, has an estrogenic effect (mimicking estrogen in rats and having anti-androgenic activity), and slows the growth rate in the larval and pupal stages at 0.2%.